 - Gustav Johann Wilhelm Nestroy was born on 21 April 1824 at Heiligeweg 15 in Amsterdam (Jürgen Hein neither gives an exact shelfmark for the baptismal entry nor does he specify the church where the child was baptized).
 Gustav Nestroy became an employee of the "K.K. privilegierte Kaiser Ferdinands-Nordbahn" (I. & R. Emperor Ferdinand Northern Railway) and in 1860 married Antonia Schöppesdorfer.
 On 29 April 1869 at 9 a.m. he died at Hietzing 247 of "Lungenlähmung in Folge Hypertrophie des Herzens" (pulmonal arrest, caused by cardiac hypertrophy).
 The inheritance of his mother, who – seven years after the death of her divorced husband – was still under guardianship, amounted to 1,952 gulden 8 kreuzer.
 Gustav Nestroy had no children.

-- Karl Johann Anton Nestroy was born on 3 October 1831, illegitimate son of Nestroy and Marie Weiler and baptized "Karl Laucher" (this is the name that appears in the index) on the same day at the Augustinian Church.
+- Karl Johann Anton Nestroy was born on 3 October 1831, illegitimate son of Nestroy and Marie Weiler and baptized "Karl Laucher" (this is the name that appears in the index) on the same day in the Augustinian Church.
 On the occasion of his christening, the parish priest and Nestroy's colleagues Ignaz Frech von Ehrimfeld (Ignaz Stahl) and Louis Grois signed as witnesses to Nestroy's acknowledgement of paternity.

-- Maria Cäcilia Nestroy was born on 2 April 1840 at Wieden 794 and baptized two days later at St. Charles's Church.
+- Maria Cäcilia Nestroy was born on 2 April 1840 at Wieden 794 and baptized two days later in the Karlskirche.
 Her godmother was her grandmother "Cecile[!]
 Weiler" who on this occasion described herself as "Kaufmanns=Witwe" (widow of a merchant).
 Nestroy professed to his paternity by signing the baptismal register, his friends, the actors Louis Grois and Franz Gämmerler signed as witnesses.
 Like her elder brother, Maria Nestroy was also legalized in 1858 by the Emperor.
 On 12 October 1857 Maria Nestroy married the I. & R. cavalry captain Karl Sluka (1827-1891) with whom in 1861 (according to Hampel 1928) she had one daughter, Maria Karolina, who only lived for two weeks.
 Maria Sluka died on 18 April 1873 at Opernring 3 of cardiac arrest (St. Augustin, Tom.
 9, fol.
 105 – this date is missing in Hampel 1928).

 Gustav Nestroy's widow Antonia, listed as owner of the house Hietzing No. 247 in the 1880 Orientirungs-Schema der Gemeinde Hietzing bei Wien (Vienna: Verlag d.
 Gemeinde Hietzing)

 The left half of Karl Nestroy's baptismal entry with a note at the bottom, added in 1858 by the parish priest Johann Georg Etz, referring to the child's legalization.
 The wrong name "Lacher" (which also appears in the Imperial decree) still originates from Weiler's false baptismal certificate.
-The transcription of this document in the Dokumente contains several astonishing mistakes (Pfarre St. Augustin, Tom.
+The transcription of this document in the Dokumente contains several astonishing mistakes (St. Augustin, Tom.
 7, fol.
 136).

 On 3 February 1858 Karl Nestroy was officially legalized by Emperor Franz Joseph I as Johann Nestroy's legitimate son.
 Following a family tradition (his uncle Ferdinand had joined the military, because he was "groß und stark gewachsen"), Karl Nestroy became a soldier.
 On 18 August 1852, after his graduation from the k.k.
 Genie-Akademie, he was appointed first-class lieutenant.
 After having reached the rank of captain in 1859, he retired early (obviously for reasons of health problems) in 1863.
 On 15 July 1880 – while already being very sick – he married Stefanie Maria Franziska von Bene.
 This wedding took place at Karl Nestroy's sickbed at Gumpendorfer Straße 3 (St. Joseph ob der Laimgrube, Tom.
 18, fol.
-65) and not at the church of St. Joseph ob der Laimgrube (as given in Obermaier 1996/97, 319).
+65) and not in the church of St. Joseph ob der Laimgrube (as given in Obermaier 1996/97, 319).
 Karl Nestroy died on 30 July 1880 at Altmannsdorf 64 (Altmannsdorf, Tom.
 2, fol.
 11) of "organischer Herzfehler" (organic cardiac defect).

 Nestroy's Fourth Child: Adolph Johann Nestroy